 Two of the more popular TV listening devices are:

-If you're looking for more, check out our full guide to watching television with hearing loss.
+If you're looking for more, check out our full guide to watching television with hearing loss, and check out the table below to get a better idea of your options:

 3. Public assistive listening devices